Overwatch: Hanamura – Map Guide

 In Hanamura, the “flower village,” the sparks fly between slot machines, cherry blossoms and rustic temple complexes.
 Two points want to be conquered or defended.
 It’s hardly surprising that there’s a lot of fighting at these two points.

 So much for Zen and harmony – in Hanamura, Hanzo and Genji’s home village, all hell breaks loose when attackers and defenders fight over the two conquest points.
 In our map overview we show you the most important focal points, sneak paths for flank attacks, passages as well as defense and sniper positions.
-The overview is divided into two main sections, where we highlight the most important locations and routes; you can jump directly to the point you are interested in using the table of contents below.
+The overview is divided into two main sections, where we highlight the most important and routes; you can jump directly to the point you are interested in using the table of contents below.

-The following is up to date with patch 1.0.4 and will be regularly updated and adapted to all changes in .
+The following guide is up to date with patch 1.0.4 and will be regularly updated and adapted to all changes in .
 You can find more guides to Overwatch in our beginner guides, hero guides, map guides or the big overview page to all Overwatch guides.

 Overwatch: Hanamura

 In the “flower village” Hanamura (Hana = flower, Mura = village), Genji’s and Hanzo’s hometown, the air is on fire: Between arcades and temple complexes, attackers and defenders fight for two cap zones.
 The majority of all matches take place at and behind the gate to the temple courtyard.
 If the attackers manage to conquer point A, the final rendezvous takes place inside the temple.
-The first sticking point awaits the attacking team at the gate to the temple complex: attackers who don’t storm the courtyard in a coordinated manner will be picked apart by the defenders one after the other – the number of entrances is more than manageable, but the amount of defensive positions is all the greater.
+The sticking point awaits the attacking team at the gate to the temple complex: attackers who don’t storm the courtyard in a coordinated manner will be picked apart by the defenders one after the other – the number of entrances is more than manageable, but the amount of defensive positions is all the greater.

 Overwatch: Hanamura – First Conquest Point